igaster/laravel-metrics/README.md

 # Querying Metrics

+### Count/Sum

+Get count/sum of samples within a period.
+Partitions can be specified

 ```php
 // Get count of events that occurred between two timestamps
 // and have size=small, and color=red